March of the Living: Documentaries and publications

 In 2009 two different documentaries featured March of the Living participants or students on similar experiences during their time on the trip.
 The documentary Defamation, by filmmaker Yoav Shamir, includes a group of Israeli students during their time at Poland sites, including the stop at Auschwitz.
 Director Jessica Sanders made a documentary titled March of the Living, which focuses entirely on the program and participants.

+Witness: Passing the Torch of Holocaust Memory to New Generations is a book authored by Eli Rubenstein and published by Second Story Press in 2015.
+The book is inspired by a 2014 United Nations exhibit showcasing the reflections and images of Holocaust survivors and students who participated in the March of the Living since 1988.
+Witness has been published in Spanish, Polish, and Hebrew languages.
+In 2020, a special edition of the book was released to commemorate the 75th anniversary of the end of WWII and the liberation of Europe from Nazi tyranny.
+This edition features liberation stories of Holocaust survivors, an afterword by Steven Spielberg, founder of the USC Shoah Foundation, and content from Pope John Paul II and Pope Francis related to the March of the Living and stories concerning the Righteous Among the Nations.